bitcoin/bitcoin/doc/build-windows-mingw.md

 After the configure script finishes it's finally time to compile.
-This will compile a 32 bit version:

-for 32bit compile:

-     mingw32-make -j4
-     (j is followed by the number of cores your machine has, so two core would be -j2 etc..)

-     or alternately just type in

-     make

-for 64 bit compile:

-     You will need to install mingw64 and compile your depenancies in 64 bit and then build bitcoin using the following.
+From the msys shell prompt enter the following (this is the same for both 32-bit and 64-bit):

-     make HOST=x86_64-w64-mingw32 -j4
+make -j4

-     (j is followed by the number of cores your machine has, so two core would be -j2 etc..)
+NOTE: j is followed by the number of cores your machine has, so two core would be -j2 etc..

-     or alternately just type in

-     make

-Finally you can strip the executables if you wish:
+Finally you can strip the executables if you wish.
+Stripping will remove debug symbols and greately reduce the final file size of the executables.
+For example, the v12.1 bitcoin-qt.exe will go from ~241MB to ~26MB.

+strip src/bitcoin-tx.exe
 strip src/bitcoin-cli.exe
 strip src/bitcoind.exe
 strip src/qt/bitcoin-qt.exe